 - Severe allergic reactions have happened with this drug.
 Sometimes, this has been deadly.
-Tell your doctor about any chest pain or tightness, itching, rash, severe dizziness or passing out, or shortness of breath or other breathing problems. - Severe skin reactions may happen with this drug.
+Tell your child's doctor about any chest pain or tightness, itching, rash, severe dizziness or passing out, or shortness of breath or other breathing problems. - Severe skin reactions may happen with this drug.
 These include Stevens-Johnson syndrome (SJS), toxic epidermal necrolysis (TEN), and other serious reactions.
 Sometimes, body organs may also be affected.
 These reactions can be deadly.
-Get medical help right away if you have signs like red, swollen, blistered, or peeling skin; red or irritated eyes; sores in your mouth, throat, nose, eyes, genitals, or any areas of skin; fever; chills; body aches; shortness of breath; or swollen glands.
+Get medical help right away if your child has signs like red, swollen, blistered, or peeling skin; red or irritated eyes; sores in the mouth, throat, nose, eyes, genitals, or any areas of skin; fever; chills; body aches; shortness of breath; or swollen glands.